Prairie Band Casino & Resort: Under Harrah's management

-Transition to new ownership
+Transition to new management

-In May 2005, the casino announced that Harrah's would not be renewing its management contract, which expired in January 2008.In May 2007, the casino unveiled a new name and logo after it prepared to assume complete control from Harrah's.
+In May 2005, the casino announced that Harrah's would not be renewing its management contract, which expired in January 2008.
+In May 2007, the casino unveiled a new name and logo after it prepared to assume complete control from Harrah's.
 The new logo featured "a flame, a traditional Potawatomi symbol, and a diamond to represent gaming."
 The transition from Harrah's to the tribe took place on July 1, 2007, with the casino renamed Prairie Band Casino and Resort.
 Management for Harrah's Prairie Band Casino-Topeka transferred to the tribe on July 1, 2007, which was ahead of the scheduled termination date by nine months.

-In April 2007, Harrah’s Prairie Band Casino in Mayetta was the largest casino in Kansas.
+In April 2007, Harrah's Prairie Band Casino in Mayetta was the largest casino in Kansas.
 Earlier that year, the Prairie Band Potawatomi Nation sued the state of Kansas in a bid to stop legislation that would allow four state casinos and slot machines at horse and dog tracks.

 In August 2008, Prairie Band filed a lawsuit against Harrah's to enforce a non-compete agreement with Harrah's, after Harrah's involved itself in a proposed casino in Sumner County.
 The Lottery Gaming Facility Review Board throughout 2008 reviewed proposals for a contract to develop and manage a state-owned casino in Kansas - in August 2008, the Prairie Band Potwatomi Nation sued Harrah's for submitting a bid, alleging that in doing so, Harrah's "violated a noncompete agreement with the tribe" related to Prairie Band Casino & Resort, which Harrah's denied.

 After the tribe opened the casino in 1998, and added the nearby The Nation Station gas station in 1999.
 The casino was then expanded in 2000 and 2004, with a hotel and convention center added in 2004.
 Jacob Wamego became Prairie Band LLC president and CEO in January 2017.